 Some states, such as California, have strict laws concerning the operation of an LSV, while other areas have no requirements for operating a golf cart.

 Driving street-legal golf carts and LSVs can be convenient to get around the city, county, or town.

 However, if you are based in Indiana, you should check with your city’s laws to ensure that your golf cart is street legal.

 Remember that you need to follow your local area’s laws to ensure your golf cart is legal and safe.

 We’re happy to answer any questions you might have.
 We are located at 1035 N. Columbia St. Union City, IN 47390.

 Carts & Parts is the go-to source for golf carts and parts.
-We’re proud to offer service, golf cart rentals, and accessories to the residents of Ohio, Indiana, and beyond.
+We’re proud to offer service, golf cart rentals, accessories, and financing to the residents of Ohio, Indiana, and beyond.